Starbound-Neon/Neon/Lua.md

 <br>
 neon.world.removeEntity(entityId)

-(no player entity or you will crash right now)

 Removes the entity with the specified ID from the world.

 entityId - The ID of the entity to remove.